ds-102/fa21/about.md

 [data102@berkeley.edu](data102@berkeley.edu)

-If you are requesting extensions or if you have personal concerns, please send a email to the email address above.
+If you are requesting extensions or if you have personal concerns, please contact us via the email address above.

 ## Announcements